roryharder/roryharder.github.io/index.md

 <center><table style="max-width:100%, border-collapse:collapse">
   <tr>
     <td><center><img src="GMP9241edit.png" style="max-width:75%;"></center></td>
-    <td>My name is **Rory Harder**.
+    <td>My name is <b>Rory Harder</b>.
 I am currently completing my PhD in philosophy at the University of Toronto.
 My main research interests are in philosophy of language and mind, and epistemology, with a special focus on the meaning and use of demonstratives.</td>
   </tr>
 </table></center>